nomeata/haskell-via-sokoban/02-ho-datatypes.md

 though, and all of them required giving a name to the thing.

 Giving a name is not always desired.
 Naming things is hard!
-Therefore, at least for very small functions that are used only once, it is desireable to just define them on the spot where they are used.
+Therefore, at least for very small functions that are used only once, it is desirable to just define them on the spot where they are used.

 Consider the `drawRow` function: All it does is to call `draw21times` with